 Trump Denies New Sexual Assault Allegation By Advice Columnist E. Jean Carroll

-Advice columnist E. Jean Carroll alleges in a soon-to-be-published book that President Trump sexually assaulted her in a Bergdorf Goodman's dressing room in New York in the mid-1990s.
+Advice columnist E. Jean Carroll alleges in a soon-to-be-published book that President Trump sexually assaulted her in a Bergdorf Goodman dressing room in New York in the mid-1990s.

 Trump said in a statement Friday evening that her account was false.
 "I've never met this person in my life.
 She is trying to sell a new book—that should indicate her motivation.
 It should be sold in the fiction section."